pointlessneedle/23INF2004Team31/README.md

 When GP21 is pressed, the feature for the flash and MicroSD program is run, the pico will transmit (send) in defined instructions into the connected flash to get the manufacturing, device and chip identification (ID) numbers.
 The manufacturer ID will identify what company manufactured the flash, and the device ID will be used to check against a data structure list within the program to see what is the flash’s type/series, and these information will be stored in a file in the sdcard.
 Additionally, the flash’s buffer memory content will be read and saved into the same file created in the sdcard.

-When GP22 is pressed, the SPI slave emulator is run, the program will load the memory map of the emulated evidence which is the BME280 sensor and initialization of the SPI pins.
-Another pico device will be the spi master that interacts with the emulated slave device.
+When GP22 is pressed, the SPI master emulator is run, the program will request for the chip ID and then the readings from the emulated slave which is the BME280 sensor.
+Another pico device will be the emulated slave that interacts with the master.

 ## Requirements to Run
 > i.e. what libraries are needed/were used</i>